Proceedings of the Third International Conference of the Austrian Center for Parallel Computation (ACPC)

 Dartmouth Digital Commons Citation

 Kotz, David and Nieuwejaar, Nils, "Flexibility and Performance of Parallel File Systems" (1996).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3332.